2nd ISoP Seminar –

 The seminar was held in Boston (USA), Massachusetts’ capital.
 Training certificates of attendance were provided to those who completed the seminar.

-The International Society of Pharmacovigilance would like to extend its gratitude to Biogen for hosting the meeting at its premises, and to PrimeVigilance for their organizational support.
+The International Society of Pharmacovigilance would like to extend its gratitude to Biogen for hosting the meeting at its premises for the third time in a row.

 Biogen Building 8, 812 Auditorium (Floor 1)